MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

   > Do not place the local symbol cache in a protected folder, like C:\Windows or a subfolder.
 Use a read-write folder instead.

   > [!NOTE]
-  > For C++ projects, if you have the `_NT_SYMBOL_PATH` environment variable set, it will override the value set under **Cache symbols in this directory**.
+  > For C++ projects, if you have the `_NT_SYMBOL_PATH` environment variable set, it overrides the value set under **Cache symbols in this directory**.

 4. Specify the modules that you want the debugger to load from the **Symbol file (.pdb) locations** when it starts.

    ::: moniker range=">= vs-2022"
    - Select **Automatically choose what module symbols to search for** (recommended) to allow Visual studio to decide what symbols to search for and load.
-By default, Visual Studio will automatically load symbols that were built by your opened solution, and load any additional symbols that are needed to perform common debugging operations.
-This reduces the number of files that must be searched for and loaded by Visual Studio, which will improve debugger performance.
+By default, Visual Studio automatically loads symbols that were built by your opened solution, and loads any additional symbols that are needed to perform common debugging operations.
+This reduces the number of files that must be searched for and loaded by Visual Studio, which improves debugger performance.
 You can force additional symbols to load by clicking the **Specify module filters** link.

    - Select **Search for all module symbols unless excluded** to force Visual Studio to